zsiki/ls/doc/source/tutorial.rst

 Network adjustment
 ::::::::::::::::::

-We have more observations then neccessary for the coordinate calculation of point 5001-5004.
+We have more observations then necessary for the coordinate calculation of point 5001-5004.
 If we would like to consider all, we have to use network adjustment (least squares estimation).
 Free station calculation also uses the least squares method, but the external directions are not considered.